-MURFREESBORO, Tenn. -- Middle Tennessee State University lost a legend Monday with the passing of former coach and professor Joe Black Hayes, who was 98 years old.
+MURFREESBORO, Tenn. -- MTSU lost a legend on Monday with the passing of former coach/professor Joe Black Hayes, who was 98.

 No one could sum up his life more than current MTSU track coach Dean Hayes, who has worked at the university for 49 years.

 “He was a perfect person in terms of helping people,” he said.
 “All around, he was just a good guy, and give him credit for that.
 We can all hope we could do as many things as he did.”